 2. Linux Mint – Alternative OS to Windows

 Linux Mint, often called Mint Linux, is yet another Linux-based alternative operating systems for Microsoft Windows.
 It’s also seen as an alternative to Ubuntu, in the free OS sector.
 We had previously covered the comparison of Ubuntu vs Linux Mint and you can check if you are doubtful.
-Talking of Linux Mint, it’s a community-driven Linux distribution, unlike Ubuntu.
+Talking about Linux Mint, it’s a community-driven Linux distribution, unlike Ubuntu.
 In fact, it’s an OS that is based on Debian and Ubuntu.
 The latest version of Linux Mint is 18 ‘Sarah’ and was released on 30th June 2016.
 We hope you know that Linux Mint is completely free to use.

 When compared to Ubuntu, it’s a bit tough to install Linux Mint in your computer, but you can surely try a Virtual Box for testing.
 That said, Mint packs a bunch of features and an intuitive User Interface within.
 If you are looking for an OS that gives you a Windows-like UI, it’s better to go with Mint.
 Here, you get the taskbar, better windowing and other features.
-It also comes with multimedia support, free and open-source apps and some performance boosts.
+It also comes with multimedia support, free and open-source apps and some performance boost.
 Looking from advanced user’s point of view, however, Linux Mint offers better configure ability and customization.

 Summing up, Linux Mint is indeed a powerful alternative to Microsoft Windows.
 However, being a community-driven one, it does not offer much professional set up options.
 So, if you take some effort, it’s a cool option we bet.

 3. Mac OS X or macOS – Windows Alternative OS